Perkanovicc/Password-Manager/README.md

 ------------

 1. **First Launch:**
-   - The app will ask you to set a *master password*.
+   - The app will ask you to enter a *master password*.
    - Master password is "Test123".
    - This master password is used to unlock your vault and must be remembered — without it, you cannot access your saved passwords.